jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 same perceptual speed improvements apply because of HTTP chunked encoding [@perceptionHttpChunkedSpeed].
-If this layer were a remote aggregation service, starting to write out the aggregated response early provides much the same benefits for a client able to interpret it progressively and, even if it is not, the overall delivery remains faster.
+If this layer were a remote aggregation service, starting to write out the aggregated response early provides much the same benefits to the client able to interpret it progressively and, even if it is not, the overall delivery remains faster.

 Stepping outside the big-small tradeoff
 ---------------------------------------

-Where a domain model is requestable via REST and contains data in a series with continuous ranges there is often a tradeoff in client design with regards to how much should be requested with each call.
+Where a domain model contains a series of data from which continuous ranges are requestable via REST there is often a tradeoff in the client design with regards to how much should be requested with each call.
 Because at any time it shows only a small window into a much larger model, the social networking site Twitter might be a good example.
 The